oracle-livelabs/database/video-on-demand-with-nosql-database/explore-run-queries/explore-run-queries.md

   ![crtind-country-genre](./images/crtind-country-genre.gif)

+When done entering all the fields, click 'Add index' button.

-5. Here are the DDL statement for reference.
+5. Here are the DDL statement you would have used for reference.
   ```
   <copy>
   create index idx_country_showid_date on stream_acct(